-- 6.25.
-Plant equipment should, where practicable, be easily accessible to field operators.
-In the provision of access to the equipment, account should be taken of non-radiation-related safety concerns such as trip hazards.
-Adequate means (e.g. the use of remote controls, platforms or permanent stairs) should be provided to enable operating personnel to control (without undue effort) items of equipment that have limited access.
-Display instruments (e.g. gauges) should be suitably placed for ease of observation without the need for special additional efforts by field operators.
-This applies both to the identification of the instrument and to the taking of readings.
-When necessary, additional platforms or other means of access should be provided. - 6.26.
+- 6.27.
 Plant areas and plant systems and their associated components should be clearly and accurately marked, allowing operating personnel to easily identify the equipment and its status.
-This includes, for example, the marking of isolations, the positions of valves, trains of protection systems and the electrical supply to different systems. - 6.27.
+This includes, for example, the marking of isolations, the positions of valves, trains of protection systems and the electrical supply to different systems. - 6.28.
 Temporary tags, such as those marking deficiencies, temporary modifications or temporary warnings, are important sources of information for operating personnel.
 The use of such tags should be governed by a policy that is consistent with the overall labelling policy at the plant (see paras 5.1-5.4).
-The temporary tagging system adopted should enable easy checking of compliance with the procedures for authorization and validity, thus allowing operating personnel to distinguish between new and old deficiencies and control the proper use of the tagging system (see also paras 7.23-7.34). - 6.28.
+The temporary tagging system adopted should enable easy checking of compliance with the procedures for authorization and validity, thus allowing operating personnel to distinguish between new and old deficiencies and control the proper use of the tagging system (see also paras 7.23-7.34). - 6.29.
 The management of the operations department should give due consideration to any disused equipment and to the possible detrimental effects of such items on the behaviour of operating personnel and the overall material condition of the plant.
 Disused equipment should be removed from areas where equipment important to safety is located.
 When it is the practice at the plant to retain such equipment in work areas, the item of equipment should be clearly marked and should be included in the plant housekeeping programme.
 Such disused equipment should not affect the safety of the plant or the ability of operating personnel to maintain the necessary operational conditions.